gddickinson/FLIPR_simulation_advanced/README.md

 The FLIPR Calcium Response Simulator provides a realistic simulation of calcium signaling responses based on published data from autism spectrum disorder research.
 The application generates time-series fluorescence data that mimics experimental FLIPR readings for different cell types (neurotypical, ASD, FXS, etc.) in response to agonists like ATP.

 The software offers a graphical user interface that allows users to design plate layouts, configure simulation parameters, introduce various error conditions, and visualize results.
-Advanced features include batch processing, error comparison, and data export capabilities.
+Advanced features include batch processing, error comparison, and data export capabilities that match the format of actual FLIPR instruments.

 ## Features